shipt/py-volley/docs/docs/index.md

 **Repository**: [https://github.com/shipt/volley](https://github.com/shipt/volley)

 Use Volley to quickly build lightweight message processing microservices.
-Volley has built in connectors for [Confluent Kafka](https://github.com/confluentinc/confluent-kafka-python) and [Redis Simple Message Queue](https://github.com/mlasevich/PyRSMQ).
+Define your applications Add a few lines of code to your application to integrate with technologies like Kafka Volley has built in connectors for [Confluent Kafka](https://github.com/confluentinc/confluent-kafka-python) and [Redis Simple Message Queue](https://github.com/mlasevich/PyRSMQ).
 It also provides serialization implementations in [MessagePack](https://github.com/msgpack/msgpack-python) and [orjson](https://github.com/ijl/orjson), data validation via [Pydantic](https://github.com/samuelcolvin/pydantic) and [Prometheus](https://github.com/prometheus/client_python) metrics.

 ## Example

-Volley turns your Python function into a message stream processor.
-If you can write a Python function you can build a stream processor with Volley.

 To consume from one Kafka topic and produce to another...